 Fill boring, gray levels with as much color as possible as you bounce your way through.
 The more color you fill, the higher your score.
 Rainbow Dash is simple but addictive.
 It’s also free but may require additional fees.

 Move your way through different obstacles to collect as much candy as possible.
 Dodge bunnies, clamber over bricks, float on moving platforms and more.
 There are lots of levels to get through, and each level is a little harder than the last.

 Two versions of Candy Bear are available: the first release of Candy Bear, which costs $2.99, and the newer Candy Bear 2, which costs $4.99 and includes better graphics, extra features and more levels.
 There are free, ad-supported versions of both available, too.

 Although Roku isn’t a dedicated gaming device, there are lots of Roku games available, from puzzler games to traditional board games to classic arcade games and more.

 Many games are completely free, but some are paid or include paid add-ons.
 If children are likely to install games, it’s a good idea to set up a PIN on your Roku payment method, so they don’t make any purchases without your consent.

 What’s your favorite Roku game?
 Do you agree with our list of the best Roku games?
 Is Roku gameplay good?
-Let us know in the comments below.
+Let us know in the comments below and read our Roku scams piece to ensure you stay safe.
 As always, thank you for reading.